yousernamess/OMRChecker/README.md

 # OMRChecker

+**This is CLI version, please let me know if this is useful for you and whether anyone is interested in a fully deployed webapp**
 **An easy-to-use 4-step process that works with any custom OMR sheet** -- just add 4 black square markers to the corners of your sheet, calibrate once, and read unlimited scanned sheets automatically.

 ## How It Works (4 Steps)